bnb-chain/greenfield-docs/docs/tutorials/native-dapp/cli/file-management/overview.md

 gnfd-cmd account import key.txt
 ```

 The terminal will prompt user to enter the password information.
-Users can also specify the password file path by using the "--passwordfile".
+Users can also specify the password file path by using the "-p".
 While the password doesn’t have any restriction on the length or complexity,
 it’s better to follow generally recommended principles.

 This command will create a keystore file and store it in the path "keystore/key.json" under the home directory of the system or the directory set by "-home" and will be picked up by the CLI for commands that require identity and payment.
 After generating the keystore file, make sure to delete the key.txt file with the private key inside.